 The best way to prevent your parent with Alzheimer’s from wandering is to make your home as secure as possible

-The last thing you want is to turn your home into a prison when providing care for a loved one with Alzheimer’s, but there are a few things you can do to make it difficult for them to leave the house alone.
+The last thing you want is to turn your home into a prison when providing care for a loved one with Alzheimer’s, but you can do a few things to make it difficult for them to leave the house alone.

 Sometimes it’s the simple things that can keep those with Alzheimer’s safe and secure

-There are low-tech, simple steps to prevent Alzheimer’s wandering, such as keeping door and car keys out of reach and sight, and reminding everyone to keep things locked as they leave and enter the home.
+There are low-tech, simple steps to prevent your parent with Alzheimer’s from wandering, such as keeping door and car keys out of reach and sight and reminding everyone to keep things locked as they leave and enter the home.
 You should also have a conversation with your parent or loved one when they have greater awareness and understanding of what might happen and why you’re taking these precautions.